 Method 6: Block Flash Animation to Speed Up Firefox

 Flash Animations exist in some of the sites in the form of advertising and animations.
 These are mainly used for creating an interactive user experience.
-The downside to flash animation is they slow down browsing experience.
+The downside to flash animation is they slow down the browsing experience.

 To speed up Firefox and your browsing experience, you should block them.